Artemis II: NASA’s Astronauts to Orbit the Moon Without Landing – Mission Insights

 Mission design: orbit-only by engineering choice

-Orion is the spacecraft for traveling in deep space and coming back to Earth; it’s not for going down to the Moon’s surface.
-A special lunar lander, with its own engines and landing gear, is required for that.
-Orion doesn’t have those things, and the mission planners deliberately left out the landing equipment.
+Orion is built for traveling deep into space and for safely coming back to Earth, but it isn’t designed to go down to the Moon’s surface.
+A lunar lander is a separate vehicle with its own rockets and landing gear; Orion doesn’t have those.
+In fact, the people planning the mission didn’t include any landing equipment.

-Keeping the lander separate from the part of the ship the astronauts are in makes this first trip with people aboard simpler.
-It keeps the weight, the risks, and the overall amount the mission has to do at a reasonable level, and it lets NASA test the main parts of the spacecraft with astronauts actually in it.
-The entire plan of just orbiting the Moon is about testing and keeping the crew safe.
+Keeping the lander separate from the part of the ship the astronauts are in makes this first trip with a crew less complicated.
+This way the weight, the risks, and how much the mission tries to do are all controlled, while NASA gets to test the main parts of the spacecraft with people on board.
+The entire plan for just going into orbit is built around testing and keeping the crew safe.

 Testing humans and life-support systems in deep space